WINE VALLEY WEDDINGS

 I took my first paid gig as a DJ in 2004 during my freshman year of High School.

-It was a Valentine's Day party for twin sisters at their parent's mansion, in Dana Point.
+It was a Valentine's Day party for twin sisters.

 The house was filled with kids from all over Orange County!

 I went from playing three sports at the beginning of High School, to making good money throwing parties by the end of High School.
 These parties I put on with my friends got big - real big, and kids from all over Southern California were coming to our events.
-These "underground parties" were getting so big that I regularly had to answer to the police after getting shut down, so as soon as I turned 18, it just made sense to find legitimate work in the nightlife industry.
+These "underground" parties were getting so big that I regularly had to answer to the police after getting shut down, so as soon as I turned 18, it made sense to find legit work in the nightlife industry.

-After graduating High School with this experience, I went to California State University, Northridge to study Music Industries and Media Management, and started promoting club nights in Hollywood.
-After my freshman year, I dropped out of college to work full-time producing events and promoting mini-tours and local showcases for record labels throughout the Southern California area, eventually sharing stages with artists like YG and DJ Mustard, Lil' Jon, Ginuwine, Ying Yang Twins, Far East Movement, The Pack, Cali Swag District, New Boyz, and even rap legends like Mack 10 and WC, Kurupt and the late Bad Azz.
+After graduating High School with this experience, I went to California State University, Northridge to study Music Industries.
+But really, I was more excited about how close campus was to Hollywood.
+After my freshman year, I dropped out of college to work full-time producing events and promoting mini-tours and local showcases for record labels throughout the Southern California area, eventually sharing stages with artists like YG and DJ Mustard, Lil' Jon, Ginuwine, Ying Yang Twins, Far East Movement, The Pack, Cali Swag District, New Boyz, Rob Law, and even rap legends like Mack 10 and WC, Kurupt and the late Bad Azz.

 So instead of changing course, I decided to double down on producing club events, and working in studios with artists and producers.
 After making some good connections, I started making deals with record labels to sell all-inclusive packages for their shows.
 I coordinated with the show venues and made sure the promoters had the marketing materials they needed to market and sell the events.
 I set up party buses and bottle service for VIP guests who paid extra to party with the performing artists on the night of the shows, then I'd rehearse and perform with the artists and help manage the production of these events from start to finish.
-There was a lot to manage but the work was so much fun.
+There was a lot to manage but this kind of work was what I loved to do.

 Eventually, a friend from college asked if I could do this sort of all-inclusive event package for her birthday party.